Construction Team Meetings That Get Results

 How long: 30 to 45 minutes.
 If it goes longer, your agenda is too loose.

-Weekly Team Meeting Agenda Template:
+Weekly Progress Meeting Agenda Template:

 - Open action items (5 min): Review last week’s action items.
 Done or not done.
 No excuses, just status.